How Heated Driveways Work

 Radiant Driveway Heating Systems are Fully Automated

 Chances are that you've seen a radiant heated driveway in operation.
 During heavy snow storms, regardless of the time of day, you may spot a few driveways that are completely clear of snow and ice - and are even dry.
 These embedded radiant heating systems enhance safety and keep driveways free of snow and ice around the clock.
 But they efficiently operate only when conditions warrant.

 Heated driveways can be either hydronic or electric, but both radiant driveway heating systems are fully automated, so they efficiently operate only when needed.
-The content on this page outlines how electric snow melting systems work.
-An electric heated driveway consists of three main components: the heating element (heat cable), an activation device (snow sensor) and master control unit.
+The content on this page focuses on how electric snow melting systems work.
+An electric heated driveway consists of three main components: the heating element (heat cable), an activation device (snow sensor) and master control unit / contactor panel.